 Designed for Priests at Mid-Life or Later, or in

-priest at mid-life or beyond:
+impact a priest at mid-life or beyond:

 - Physical: Body changes make it clear that